jordanmswilliams/Portfolio/Portfolio_TODO.md

 48. Fix Chrome issues - missing issues
 70. Add more margin in footer in bottom and right
 50. Might put copyright first then the date ( see what standard is)
+20. Add third carousel item to project1.html
+45. project1.html > user personas > carousel
+    change to click for next persona instead of auto rotate.
+The rotation isn't long enough to read information.
+I won't have to necessarily create a third persona if it's clickable instead of auto rotate.
+58. Shrink the height of the parallelogram
+46. project1.html > user personas
+    Add circle and quote
+51. Home Page - too much ' white ' space
+59. Tighten Gallery and About together
+61. Make logo a little smaller
+63. Header feels a little sparse
+71. Go through and change H tags
+41. link the buttons on index.html to the about me page and the case study